compomics/ThermoRawFileParser/README.md

 RawFileReader reading tool.
 Copyright © 2016 by Thermo Fisher Scientific, Inc. All rights reserved

 ## Usage
+The optional parameters only work in the -option=value format.
+The metadata file is only created when the `-m` is specified.

 ```
 ThermoRawFileParser.exe usage (use -option=value for the optional arguments)